SOS-CER/SOS-CER.github.io/_projects/labs/09-lab/09-lab-design.md

 ---
-title: CSC216 Lab 09 - Stacks and Queues
+title: CSC 217 Lab 09 - Stacks and Queues
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab09]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab09]
-description: CSC216 Lab 09 - Design
+description: CSC 217 Lab 09 - Design
 navigation: on
 pagegroup: 09-lab
 ---

-# CSC216 Lab 09 Design
+# CSC 217 Lab 09 Design
 {% include iconHeader.html type="design" %}
 The design for Lab 09 is shown below.
 To follow the development paradigm of *additive change*, the custom Stacks and Queues classes will be implemented in the `edu.ncsu.csc216.pack_scheduler.util` package.
 The `CourseRoll` will be implemented in the `edu.ncsu.csc216.pack_scheduler.course.roll` package.

+{% capture callout_content %}
+There are missing names in the class diagram for a reason!
+Part of this lab will be to determine which specialized data structure implementation to use for the waitlist functionality.
+{% endcapture %}
+{% include callout.html content=callout_content icon="vcTool" type="reminder" title="Reminder: Staging and Pushing to GitHub" %}

 {% include image.html file="images/StudentSchedule_Lab9_ClassDiagram.gif" caption="Figure: Lab 09 CourseRoll in PackScheduler" %}
 The figure above is an example of a **UML class diagram**.
 Each class is represented by a rectangle; the text in the class describes the class members.
 Arrows indicate relationships between classes.
 The software used to generate the diagram in the figure uses the following notation conventions: